View into a hall with a large water basin in which a yellow model ship with measuring instruments floats

 The most important questions and answers at a glance.

 In the tidal Elbe, there is no clearly defined boundary between solid ground and water.
-In muddy areas, there is often a layer of silt and water (fluid mud) up to several meters thick above the actual bottom of the water.
+In muddy areas, there is often a layer of mud and water (fluid mud) up to several metres thick above the actual water bottom.
 It is therefore necessary to take regular soundings to determine the depth that can actually be used for nautical purposes .

-The actual depth depends on the measuring point, the tide, the silt and sediment build-up and is regularly checked by the HPA.
-The aim is to ensure a usable depth of around 13.50 meters for large ships in many port areas.
-In laydown areas, however, the depths for large ships must be even greater in some cases.
+The actual depth depends on the measuring point, the tide, the mud and sediment build-up and is regularly checked by the HPA.
+The aim is to ensure a usable depth of around 13.50 metres for large ships in many port areas.
+In berths, however, the depths for large ships must be even greater in some cases.

 Fluid mud is a mixture of water and fine sediment, similar to viscous cocoa.
 Tests and simulations show that, under certain conditions, ships can safely pass through this layer without touching the bottom.</p